Grilled Chicken Stuffed with Basil and Tomato

 12 fresh basil leaves, plus more for garnish

-2 organic tomatoes (I like roma), cut into 1/4-inch-thick slices
+2 organic tomatoes (I like roma and heirloom), cut into 1/4-inch-thick slices

 Heat a grill or grill pan until medium-hot.
 Place 3 basil leaves on the bottom half of each opened chicken breast; top each with 2 slices tomato.
 Fold over other half of chicken breast, and secure with two toothpicks or short skewers.